 Financing Your Business

-Decide the funding that the startup is going to use by either him or herself or under the support of an angel or a venture capitalist.
+Decide on the funding that the startup is going to use by him or herself or with the support of an angel or a venture capitalist.
 Options include:

 Personal Savings: This means that one should use his or her own money to finance the initial costs of incubation.

-Loans: Procure business loans from such financial institutions like banks, and credit union agencies.
+Loans: Procure business loans from such financial institutions as banks and credit union agencies.

 Investors: Find a venture capitalist or an angel investor to invest in the business who wants a share in the business as their investment.